Have you ever been curious about your personal sleep habits? Ever wondered whether you’re getting your full quota of rest every night?

 - bioimpedance sensors (Jawbone) measure electrical activity via the skin

-- ballistocardiography (Beddit, Misfit) measures the forces associated with heart contraction
+- ballistocardiography (Beddit, Withings Aura) measures the forces associated with heart contraction

-- non-contact sensors (Resmed, Nintendo) use radio waves to detect breathing, movement and heart rate
+- non-contact sensors (Resmed) use radio waves to detect breathing, movement and heart rate

 In some ways, personal sleep tracking has taken a step backwards.
-Up until a couple of years ago, the best sleep tracker was the Zeo Sleep Manager, a consumer EEG device whose accuracy was backed up by peer-reviewed studies.
-Sadly, Zeo ceased trading in 2013, a victim of competition from general purpose devices like the Fibit.
+Up until a couple of years ago, one of the best sleep trackers was the Zeo Sleep Manager, the first ever consumer EEG device Sadly, Zeo ceased trading in 2013, a victim of competition from general purpose devices like the Fibit.